datarootsio/unity_catalog_template/README.md

 - **Automated data transformation** and writing to Unity Catalog using **DuckDB** and **dbt**.
 - Ability to **query tables** with DuckDB while ensuring **user permissions** via Unity Catalog.
 - **User Interface (UI)** for catalog management, lineage, and user management.
-- **Dockerized environment** for easy setup.
+- **Containerized Environment** for easy setup.
-- **IAS for initial setup** implementation will be easy with whole infrastructure pre-coded
+- **IAC for initial setup** implementation will be easy with whole infrastructure pre-coded